Skip to content

 Agents

-The simulator performs a multi-agent simulation between two types of agents: interceptors and threats.
-The threats will target the static asset, located at the origin of the coordinate system, and the interceptors will defend the asset from the incoming threats.
-Currently, all interceptors are launched from the origin of the coordinate system as well.
+The simulator performs a multi-agent simulation between two types of agents corresponding to the blue team and the red team, respectively: interceptors and threats.
+The threats will target an asset, which is currently the closest interceptor launcher to the threat's position, and the interceptors will defend the asset from the incoming threats.
+Launchers are present at the start of the simulation, and all non-launcher interceptors are launched from a launcher.

-• Carrier interceptors: interceptors that carry and dispense other interceptors (e.g., Hydra-70 rockets).
+• Carrier interceptors: aerial interceptors that carry and dispense other interceptors (e.g., Hydra 70 rockets).

 • Missile interceptors: interceptors that pursue threats (e.g., micromissiles).